jk-jeon/jk-jeon.github.io/_posts/2023-08-07-optimal-bounds-integer-division.md

 So I said rational number in the beginning of this section, but actually our $x$ can be any real number.
 Note, however, that the result depends on whether $x$ is *"effectively rational"* or not over the domain $n=1,\ \cdots\ ,n_{\max}$, i.e., whether or not there exists a multiplier $n$ which makes $nx$ into an integer.

 Since I was working on floating-point conversion problems when I derived this theorem, for me the more relevant case was the second case, that is, when $x$ is "effectively irrational", because the numerator and the denominator of $x$ I was considering were some high powers of $2$ and $5$.
-But the first case is more relevant in the main theme of this post, i.e., integer division, so let us forget about these jargons like *best rational approximations* and such. (**Spoiler**: they will show up again in the next section!)
+But the first case is more relevant in the main theme of this post, i.e., integer division, so let us forget about these jargons like *best rational approximations* and such. (**Spoiler**: they will show up again in the next section.)

 So let us focus on the first case.
 First of all, note that if $p=1$, that is, when $x = \frac{1}{q}$, then $v$ has a simpler description: it is the last multiple of $q$ in the range $1,\ \cdots\ ,n_{\max}+1$ minus one.
 If you care, you can check the aforementioned paper by [Lemire et al.](https://doi.org/10.1016/j.heliyon.2021.e07442) to see that their **Theorem 1** exactly corresponds to the resulting bound.
 In fact, in this special case it is rather easy to see why the best bound should be something like that.